 - the name and contact details (telephone number, email and workplace address) of an individual at the endorsing body.
 Certainly, the contact person will be responsible for verifying the endorsement letter as per the request of the Home Office

 Forming an entrepreneurial team for a start-up visa UK

 A start-up visa applicant does not need to be the sole founder of the business.
-Therefore, may be a member of an entrepreneurial team.
+Therefore, can also be a member of an entrepreneurial team.